Para bellumPrepare for the worst risk

-Value at risk measures the mentioned worst-case scenario by telling us beyond how much our losses will most likely not go, up to a certain degree of confidence, in a definite period of time (as we have stressed throughout this series of articles, all measurements need to be time-framed to make sense).
-Thus a daily 1% VaR of $10 million means that the probability that you will lose more than ten million is 1%, which is the same as saying that you are 99% confident that the losses will not exceed $10 million.
+VaR measures this scenario by telling us beyond how much our losses will not go, with a certain degree of confidence, over a definite period of time.
+Thus a daily 1% VaR of $10 million means that the probability that you will lose more than ten million is 1%, i.e., are 99% confident that the losses will not exceed that.

-So we need to define over what time period our VaR will be taken and, more importantly, what confidence we want or, rather, how extreme the worst-case scenario we want to analyze.
-Typical periods in the industry are a single day or week, but they can be anything, as long as your risky investment lasts.
-Since we are interested in extreme cases, confidence levels of 95% or 99%, which correspond to the extreme 5% and 1% cases are not uncommon.
+So we need to define over what time period our VaR will be taken and how extreme the worst-case scenario.
+Typical periods and confidences used in the industry are a single day or week, and confidence levels of 95% or 99%.

 There are at least three workable ways to compute the value at risk:

 The normal distribution is perhaps the most popular one for modeling real-word situations and natural phenomena, and with good reason.
-It could be used, for example, to model the final value of a given portfolio over a one-year period.
-Suppose the mean return is 10%, with a standard deviation, i.e., volatility, of 30%.
-Thus the portfolio returns can be modeled by a normal random variable with mean 10 and standard deviation of 30:
+It could be used, to model the value of a portfolio over a one-year period, with mean return 10%, and standard deviation (volatility) 30%:

-Knowing the probability distribution, which tells us probabilities of point values, we can find probabilities of ranges with the corresponding cumulative distribution function or CDF (which is nothing but the integral of the density, i.e., adding them up):
+Knowing the probability distribution, which tells us probabilities of point values, we can find probabilities of ranges with the corresponding cumulative distribution function (CDF):

 i.e., around 15.8%.
-The 10 and 30 above are the distribution parameters, and the -20 is of course the value whose probability we need.
+The 10 and 30 above are the distribution parameters, and the -20 is the value whose probability we need.
 Notice that it is negative, meaning a loss.
-The 1 means to make the computations cumulative (as opposed to 0 which just calculates the density function)s i.e., to find the probability that the overall change in value will be less than or equal to -20.
+The 1 means to make the computations cumulative.

 We can also use the inverse function so that, given a probability, we get the point at which this probabilty is attained.
 It is the same process as above, but backwards.